Requirements for All Degrees

 A. Earn no fewer than 124 credit hours.
-No more than eight hours may be earned in activity courses.1 The last thirty-two credit hours required for graduation must be taken in residence.
-At least sixty credit hours must be taken at Centenary.
+No more than eight hours may be earned in activity courses(1).
+The last 30 credit hours required for graduation must be taken in residence.
+At least 60 credit hours must be taken at Centenary.

 B. Earn at least thirty hours numbered 300 or above.

 C. Earn a minimum of 20 hours of electives that are not used to satisfy Core requirements and that cannot be used to satisfy requirements for a major (including all concentrations within a major), supportive courses, prerequisite courses or courses listed in the major department.
 These 20 hours may not include cross-listed courses which could count toward a major.

 D. Meet the basic requirements for the degree to be earned.

 E. Meet all requirements for a major field of study.

 F. Maintain a grade point average of 2.0 or higher in all work taken at Centenary.

 G. Maintain a grade point average of 2.0 in all Centenary College courses within the major.
 If a student takes a course that can contribute to the major, excluding supportive courses, then the grade for that course is included in the GPA calculation.

 H. Discharge all financial obligations to the College.

 I. Meet the requirements of a catalogue published in one year of attendance and within five years of the proposed graduation date.